Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 Notice Timing What It Must Include

-No charges can be assessed until after the second notice period has passed.
+No charges can be assessed until the full 45-day period has passed and both notices have been sent.
 This gives you a meaningful window to act.

 Key Protections at a Glance